 5. Take another picture from the same angle, feed it back into 4, repeat until you...

-6. Train an AI model to intelligently move and change the glitter until it approaches the ground-truth video frame exactly.
+6. Train an AI model to intelligently move and change the sand until it approaches the ground-truth video frame exactly.

 This builds a simulation of observable reality with arbitrary viewpoint-based resolution.
 Old draft: http://zeroprecedent.com/Platonic_glitter.pdf (Photogrametry/LiDAR are not strictly necessary)